HUD Housing Counselors

 - Home renovation programs, which can allow you to buy a cheaper fixer-upper to remodel.

-- First-time home buyer programs, which can require lower down payments and a lower credit score.
+- First-time home buyer programs can require lower down payments and a lower credit score.

 Use the HUD’s state directory to find out more about potential programs in your state.